horrjd1/horrjd1/MultiMedia/VideoProject.md

 However since my video was 1080p 30fps I used a 10Mbps bitrate instead of a 16Mbps.
 This would decrease the file size without losing any video quality.

+Since the preview in Vegas can lag slightly during effects or fades, I exported some of these small sections of the video to check that the timing matched up properly etc.